 The measurement procedure includes the following steps:

-1. Place the DUT inside the QZ following the positioning guideline defined in Clause 6 of TR 38.834 [10].
+1. Place the DUT inside the QZ following the positioning guideline defined in Annex B.3.

 2. Connect the SS with the DUT through the link antenna following steps 1 and 2 in section 6.2.1.4.2 of TS 38.521-1 [11] and ensure the DUT transmits with its maximum power.